 Since App Controller is installed with IIS, acquiring a certificate is quite simple to do.
 When installing App Controller with IIS, a self-signed certificate is put in place for accessing App Controller web UI with SSL.

 The certificate store of an OS instance can be accessed with MMC.

-The two export processes, for example, created two certificates for connecting App Controller with Windows Azure as the following.
+The two export processes, for example, created two certificates for connecting App Controller with Microsoft Azure as the following.

 Upon connecting to on-premise and off-premise datacenter resources, App Controller is a secure vehicle enabling a user to manage authorized resources in a self-servicing manner.
-It is not just the technologies are fascinating.
-It is about shortening the go-to-market, so resources can be allocated and deployed based on a user’s needs.
+Not only the technologies are fascinating, but this is about shortening go-to-market while maximizing efficiency by allocating and deploying resources based on a user’s needs.
 This is a key step in realizing of IT as a Service.